Maps of the Internet

 Well it turns out this image can be attributed to artist Barrett Lyon and The Opte Project.

-The motivation for the project was brought on partly by the artist / programer’s frustration with the Internet Mapping Project of William Cheswick and Hal Burch, a project producing complicated ‘peacock maps’ of internet networks for a company called Lumeta, yet nothing half as complex as the Opte images.
-The frustration for the project stemmed from the proprietary process from which the maps where generated, rendering them useless to those outside of the original project.
+The motivation for the project was brought on partly by the artist/programer’s frustration with the Internet Mapping Project of William Cheswick and Hal Burch, a project producing complicated ‘peacock maps’ of internet networks for a company called Lumeta, yet nothing half as complex as the Opte images.
+The frustration for the project stemmed from the proprietary process from which the maps where generated, rendering them useless to those external from the original project.
 Being a proponent of open-source code/processes Lyon challenged himself, and a friend for a wager of fifty bucks – to create a piece of software to map the whole internet in less than a day.

 A print of this Internet map currently hangs in the MoMa (Museum of Modern Art) in New York City.